Bold. Brave. Brilliant.

 As an educator, Borths has taught at Shenandoah University, been a Visiting Professor at the Crane School of Music (SUNY Potsdam), directed Maryland Opera Studio, and been guest panelist at the Opera America Conference.
 He collaborated with TED Ed on their first opera resources and was featured in Opera News for his innovative approach to opera education.

-For more information about Arizona Opera Education Programs, please contact Director of Education, Cassie Hollerbach, at chollerbach@azopera.org.
+For more information about Arizona Opera Education Programs, please contact Director of Education and Community Engagement, Cassie Hollerbach, at chollerbach@azopera.org.